mrbullwinkle/availability-minion/availability-minion/instructions.md

 - An instrumentation key + a test Application Insights resource to send avaiability telemetry to.
 If you don't have an Application Insights resource you an create one by following [these instructions](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource).
 - This solution **does not require any inbound connections** being opened in your network to the public internet, but it does still require limited outbound communication so that telemetry can be sent to the appropriate endpoint in Azure.

-## Updates:

-- Cloud role name is now set via telemetry initializer to "Minion".
-(Previously no cloud role name was set).
-- config.txt file no longer has to be in the same directory as the availability-minion .exe.
-The directory where the .exe is being run from is checked first, but if the file is not present it will check for the presence of the file in `C:\Program Files\Minion`.
-(This was added to remove the need to place the config.txt file in sytem32 when running the minion as a windows service).
-- User-Agent is set to: "Mozilla/5.0 (compatible; minionbot/1.0)"
-- If you need to send to multiple different ikeys use the new [availabilty-minion-multi](https://github.com/mrbullwinkle/availability-watcher/tree/master/availability-minion-multi).
-The config.txt file for the multi-minion should look like [this](https://github.com/mrbullwinkle/availability-watcher#availability-minion-multi).

 ## Visual Studio 2019

 If running from VS 2019 just make sure you have a valid config.txt file in the `availability-minion` directory.